Michael Carl George: Murder of Alexander Sztanko

 After his release, George returned to his native Stafford County, where he was hired to work as a computer operator.
-Over the following four years, his behavior turned drastically more violent and sexual, as he resorted to soliciting teenage boys to perform sexual acts and photographing unsuspecting youths, whose photographs he kept in his room.
+Over the following four years, his behavior turned drastically more violent and sexual, as he resorted to soliciting teenage boys to perform sexual acts and photographing unsuspecting youths.
 He is also said to have written stories containing fantasies of young boys being chased by evil creatures.
 Authorities in Stafford County also investigated him for a series of abductions of teenage boys, all of whom claimed that a "Rambo-like character" dressed in full camouflage gear kidnapped and dragged them inside the woods, where he handcuffed and tortured them with stun guns.

 On June 16, 1990, 15-year-old Alexander Eugene Sztanko left his parents' home in Woodbridge to go trail riding with some friends.
 Along the way, he was abducted by George and dragged deeper into the forest, where he was handcuffed to a nearby tree.
 After this, George proceeded to sexually assault and torture Sztanko – this consisting mostly of cutting him with a machete on various parts of the body and beating him, but also included using the stun gun's electro shocks on his genitalia.
-Sztanko eventually began to cry for help, which prompted George to pull out a Beretta 92 he was carrying with him and shoot him once in the head, killing him instantly.
-After collecting all of his equipment, George left the crime scene, leaving the body tied to the tree.
+Sztanko eventually began to cry for help, which prompted George to shoot him once in the head, killing him instantly.
+George left the body tied to the tree.